Curiositii/My-Projects/README.md

-Welcome to my coding playground!
-This repo is a collection of my personal and academic projects — each one showing my growth as a developer and my interest in building practical, back-end–focused software.
+Welcome to my repo!
+This is a collection of my personal and academic projects — each one showing my growth as a developer and my interest in building practical, back-end–focused software.
 From small experiments to full applications, this space highlights how I approach solving real problems with clean, logical code.

 🧠 What You’ll Find Here